What is Landfill?

-Critics of landfill tax in the past have argued that it has spawned an increase in fly-tipping and the use of unlicensed and illegal waste sites.
+Critics of landfill tax in the past have argued that it has spawned an increase in fly-tipping, the dumping of rubbish, and the use of unlicensed and illegal waste sites.

-Supporters of the landfill tax point to the decline in landfill, to argue that the landfill tax has played a part in reducing the demand for landfill and driving beneficial changes in behavior.
+Supporters of the landfill tax point to the decline in landfill waste, to argue that the landfill tax has played a part in reducing the demand for landfill and driving beneficial changes in behavior.

 Landfill as a means of waste disposal goes back to the dawn of civilisation, with archaeologists having discovered sites in the vicinity of the Minoan capital of Knossos on Crete dating back to 3,000 BC.
 What to do about waste then has long been a problem for governments.
 Historically landfill was the most commonly used approach for waste disposal in the United Kingdom.